DATGenRod/DATGenRod/README.md

 # Professional Profile - Technical Support & Network Engineering

-IT & Networking professional in transition, focused on network engineering, cybersecurity, and technical operations.
-Building hands-on projects with Linux, Python, Docker, and networking tools while strengthening my skills through industry training and certifications.
+IT professional transitioning into Network Engineering and Cybersecurity.
+I build hands-on projects using Linux, Python, Docker, and networking technologies, with a focus on troubleshooting, automation, system diagnostics, and security.

 ---